Seeed-Projects/jetson-examples/reComputer/scripts/nvblox/README.md

 - This example does not use `docker pull` for the base image path.
 - The OneDrive downloader resolves the anonymous `download.aspx?...tempauth=...` URL from the preview page before downloading.
 - `NVBLOX_MODE=run` expects an already prepared `MANAGED_ROOT`.
+- The packaged runtime starts the Orbbec camera on the host and runs `isaac_ros_visual_slam + nvblox` in the container.
+- The host launch enables left/right IR, depth, and color streams so Visual SLAM can publish live odometry for hand-held/mobile mapping.
+- The container launch uses `isaac_orbbec_launch` with a managed top-level launch file that skips the in-container camera driver and consumes the host ROS topics instead.
+- If Visual SLAM odometry starts but the map looks sparse at first, move the camera to accumulate dynamic NVBlox output in RViz.